 I'll post about the two post scripts during the week - the bank vault, and the Princess - and the view from near-orbit on the latter.

 The mimics were really tough.
 Fast, strong, good HT, high HP, lots of DR (probably in the 5-6d range).
-With better lightning, we probably could have spotted and engaged them further out, but maybe not.
+With better lighting, we probably could have spotted and engaged them further out, but maybe not.
 We were in tight corridors and narrow bulkheads.
 At least we didn't have any more of those Octoshrooms to deal with.

 So often in Gamma Terra we're stuck in situations where only a very few of us can engage, so having only 2-3 troopers didn't really make it harder to clear out the mimics.